It is my delight to bring you meaty prehistoric novels. I hope to do so for many years to come.

 I spent my youth gallivanting around Southeast Asia with my husband, learning languages and crossing cultures, and writing anthropological and linguistic reports.
 Now I live in the Western United States and home school three active boys.
 My experiences with anthropology, travel, and motherhood inform my writing.

 P.S.
-The photo was taken shortly after I attended a traditional funeral in SE Asia.
-A person was wandering around with a char-covered wok.
-He would swipe charcoal on the mourners’ faces as a sign of grief.
+The photo was taken shortly after I attended a traditional funeral in Southeast Asia.
+A person was wandering around with a char-covered wok and a small jar of Vaseline.
+He would mix the two with his fingers and swipe the mixture on the mourners’ faces as a sign of grief.
 (Another person was wandering around giving mourners sips of a fiery homemade rice wine from a 6-oz glass.)
 Of course we took the photo afterward, outside, as we were leaving.
 We did not flash the big smile in the funeral itself.